adrianlee/web-crawler-parallelization/README.md

 Web Crawler Configurables
 -
-- # of Parallel Processes
+- # of Parallel Workers
-- # of Links per Page to Visit
+- # of Links to Visit per Page
 - Traversal Depth
 - Visit External and/or Internal Links